AnthonyAAlston/Wireless-Network/README.md

 ---

 ## Part 2 — PC1 (Wired Host)
+Confirm the addressing on PC1
 - **PC1 → Desktop → IP Configuration**
   - IP **152.10.10.20**
   - Mask **255.255.255.0**
   - Gateway `**152.10.10.10**

+ This should be exactly the same as the given table at the top

 ---